2024eli/ftc-website-14607/content/camps.md

 While these classes are free, we strongly encourage participants/their families to donate to the TJHSST Partnership Fund's initiative to support FCPS families during this current pandemic crisis.
 If you can spare a donation, we, along with the entire TJ and FCPS community, would appreciate it greatly.
 Donations, from $50, $100 (suggested amounts), or even more, would all be welcomed.

 Please consider donating to this charitable fund.
 If you choose to make a voluntary contribution, courteously add in the name of "TJ FTC Team 14607 Robot Uprising", with the name of the student, in the donation comment section.
+(IMPORTANT: to add this comment to the donation, check the checkbox specifying "Include a message of support on the fundraising page." on the donation page.)

 [Donate Here](https://4agc.com/landing_pages/3efa48fd-5ab2-4872-8ae6-39f7f1dc662e)